tari-project/rfcs/src/Process/TIP-PROC-0006_core_contributor_program.md

 submitted in subsequent TIPs.

-To distinguish between, for instance, all code contributors and specifically Core Contributors in the Code Category, we will use 'code contributors' for the former and 'Code CCs' for the latter.
+To distinguish between, for instance, all code contributors and specifically Core Contributors in the Code Category, we will use 'code contributors' or 'contributors' for the former and 'Code CCs' for the latter.

 #### Code CCs

 Code CCs are community members with demonstrated software engineering skills who have consistently delivered high quality code contributions to the Tari project.
-Code CCs are inducted with commit rights to one or more repositories.
-Commit rights involve the right and responsibility to commit high quality code to the official public repositories of the project.

 Code CCs are expected to follow best practices in software engineering.
 These include, but are not limited to: